ingmarboeschen/JATSdecoder/README.md

 ```

 ## Usage for a collection of XML files
-The PubMed Central data base offers more than 3 million documents related to the biology and health sciences.
+The PubMed Central database offers more than 3 million documents related to the biology and health sciences.
 The full repository is bulk downloadable as NISO-JATS coded NXML documents here: [PMC bulk download](https://ftp.ncbi.nlm.nih.gov/pub/pmc/oa_bulk/).

 1. Get file names from working directory
 ``` r
 setwd("/home/PMC") # May be you would like to choose a certain journal folder instead for testing files<-list.files(pattern="XML$|xml$",recursive=TRUE)
 ```
-2. Apply extraction of article content to all files (replace `lapply()` with `future.apply()` from [future.apply](https://github.com/HenrikBengtsson/future.apply) package for multi core processing)
+2. Apply extraction of article content to all files (replace `lapply()` with `future.apply()` from [future.apply](https://github.com/HenrikBengtsson/future.apply) package for multicore processing)
 ``` r
 library(JATSdecoder)
 # extract full article content